Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 .. figure:: FIM_sensitivity.png
    :scale: 50 %

-A heatmap shows the change of the objective function, a.k.a. the experimental information content, in the design region.
-Horizontal and vertical axes are two design variables, while the color of each grid shows the experimental information content.
-Taking the Fig. Reactor case - A optimality as example, A-optimality shows that the most informative region is around $C_{A0}=5.0$ M, $T=300.0$ K, while the least informative region is around $C_{A0}=1.0$ M, $T=700.0$ K.
+A heatmap shows the change of the objective function, a.k.a. the experimental information content, in the design space.
+Horizontal and vertical axes are the two experimental design variables, while the color of each grid shows the experimental information content.
+For A optimality (top left subfigure), the figure shows that the most informative region is around :math:`C_{A0}=5.0` M, :math:`T=300.0` K, while the least informative region is around :math:`C_{A0}=1.0` M, :math:`T=700.0` K.

 Step 6: Performing an optimal experimental design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^